 Affinity Photo is a solid low-cost image editing program.
 It is compatible with Photoshop and other file formats and is one of the more substantial Photoshop alternatives aimed at professional photographers and designers.

 Equipped with a vast toolset that allows you to make local adjustments, Affinity Photo also will enable you to create full-blown multi-layered compositions.
-Much like Photoshop, you can use levels, curves, black and whites, white balance, hue, saturation, lightness (HSL), shadows, highlights, and layer editing.
+Much like Photoshop, you can use levels, curves, black and white, white balance, hue, saturation, lightness (HSL), shadows, highlights, and layer editing.

 The edits you make in Affinity Photo are non-destructive; you can return to the original whenever you want, unlike Photoshop.
 It also comes with many extras, such as High Dynamic Range (HDR) merging, panorama stitching, focus stacking, and batch processing.